HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 > [!TIP]
 > **Bottom line:** This option works for custom reporting, but is probably not the best option moving forward because it doesn't allow us to easily group, search, and filter issues by 30k deliverable in GitHub projects or reporting.

+#### Examples

+- Milestone mapped to 10k deliverable
+- Issue assigned to this milestone

+#### Steps to create a 30k deliverable and assign an issue to it

+1. Create a 30k deliverable issue
+2. Create a milestone that corresponds to a 10k deliverable.
+3. Tag the number of the 30k deliverable it rolls up to in the body of the milestone using the phrase "Maps to 30k ft deliverable: #{issue number}"
+4. Create an issue representing a task that is required for a given 30k deliverable
+5. Assign that issue to the same milestone

+#### Steps to rename a 30k deliverable

+1. Rename the 30k deliverable issue
+2. Rename the milestone that corresponds to the 30k deliverable

 - **Pros**
   - Most closely aligns with our current strategy for assigning issues to 30k deliverables.
   - Only requires users to associate milestones to 30k deliverables, instead of each individual issue.